gilbertfrancois/msx-c-toolchain/README.md

 ## Random notes

 ​	At the moment, Fusion-C 1.2 is compatible with SDCC up to version 4.0.0.
 Higher versions of SDCC are incompatible due to a breaking change in the bundled assembler.

 ​	Patching sdcc's `z80.ref` library is needed, because functions like printf and putchar are not compatible with MSX.
 Fusion-C provides own implementations for these functions.
 The patch is implemented in *Dockerfile*.

+​	You can build the docker image yourself very easily.
+Go to the `./docker` folder inside this project and run `docker_xbuild_all.sh`.